RitaFattoum99/Dart/README.md

      //else block statement(s)
  }
 ```
-## Conclusion
-We learned about Dart Conditional Statements: If, If-Else and If-Else-If ladder.

 # Dart For Loop
 We will learn the syntax of for loop
 ##### Syntax of Dart For Loop